(Photo: Getty Images)

 Most damagingly of all, it disturbed the very dynamic of the game, destroying the old principal of one front row gradually wearing down the other over the course of 80 minutes.
 It allowed sheer size to overpower durability and the monstrous effect of ever more gigantic collisions can be gauged by a casualty list growing season on season.

-At the 1995 substitutions averaged three per match.
+At the 1995 World Cup substitutions averaged three per match.
 Twenty years later, with benches creaking beneath the weight of eight subs, the figure had risen five-fold.
 Now it seems some of the movers and shakers have had enough.

-WRU chairman Gareth Davies is leading the call for fewer subs, arguing a maximum of four or five would force coaches to think more about forwards of 80-minute mobility and less about those of greater bulk geared to last for the quarter.
+WRU chairman Gareth Davies is leading the call for fewer subs, arguing a maximum of four or five would force coaches to think more about forwards of 80-minute mobility and less about those of greater bulk geared to last for the final quarter.
 The argument, that it would create more room, is not a new one.
 Andy Robinson called for a reduction in subs when England’s head coach.
 “It could change the body shape of players,” he said.
 “In the last 20 minutes when there should be more space to play in, players are running into guys of 120kg who have just come on.
-That have an impact on the number of injuries.”
+That may have an impact on the number of injuries.”

 Allowing coaches to change their starting XV by one-third as opposed to more than half would force them to consider props able to last for 80 minutes the way they used to.
 England tighthead Dan Cole, alone of his contemporaries, has lasted that long on nine occasions in recent years.